hazelcast/hazelcast-jet-code-samples/learning-basics/configure-xml/README.md

 ### Loading XML Configuration Without Lookup

-If it is known that the cluster will be configured with XML configuration and no need for using the location logic shown in the first sample, the following XML-specific `JetConfig` classes can be used:
+If it is known that the cluster will be configured with XML configuration and no need for using the location logic shown in the first sample, the following XML-specific config loader utility methods on the `JetConfig` class can be used:
-- `ClasspathXmlJetConfig`: loads the configuration from the classpath based on the provided filename
+- `JetConfig.loadFromClasspath()`: loads the configuration from the classpath based on the provided filename
-- `FileSystemXmlJetConfig`: loads the configuration from the file system based on the provided filename
+- `JetConfig.loadFromFile()`     : loads the configuration from the file system based on the provided filename
-- `UrlXmlJetConfig`: loads the configuration from the provided URL
+- `JetConfig.loadXmlFromStream()`: loads the configuration from the provided input stream
-- `InMemoryXmlJetConfig`: loads the configuration from the provided `String` containing XML configuration
+- `JetConfig.loadXmlFromString()`: loads the configuration from the provided `String` containing XML configuration

 The sample `XmlJetConfigClasspath` loads the jet configuration `hazelcast-jet-sample.xml` from the classpath and demonstrates variable replacement in XML configuration by defining the backup count and metrics configuration